z0mbieparade/b0t/README.md

 op_password | if your bot is an oper on your network, set their oper password here. | "bot_oper_password" voice_users_on_join | will autovoice everyone in the room when they join, or the bot joins.
-NOTE: atheme uses, if ChanServ baby sits your room, it may de-voice. | true/false parse_links | parse links in chat, and say their title | true/false API | If you would like to use a set of commands that require and API key, you must go register for that API key and copy and paste it here.
+NOTE: atheme uses, if ChanServ baby sits your room, it may de-voice. | true/false parse_links | parse links in chat, and say their title | true/false less_chan_spam | bot says more things in PMs to users, like errors, !commands, !cmd help, etc. Keeps channel feed a bit cleaner. | true/false
+API | If you would like to use a set of commands that require and API key, you must go register for that API key and copy and paste it here.
 DO NOT DELETE THESE SECTIONS.
 If you don't want to use a set of commands, just leave the api_key section blank.
 This will automatically disable all of the commands that require the key. | debug | Generates more logs in your console.
 If you're having an issue with the bot, good to set to true, otherwise just leave it as false. | true/false